inferno-framework/davinci-pas-test-kit/lib/davinci_pas_test_kit/docs/server_suite_description_v201.md

 requirements to be verified through attestation and should not represent their systems to have passed these tests if these requirements are not met.

-### Underspecified Subscription Details

-The current PAS specification around subscriptions and notifications is not detailed enough to support testing.
-Notably,
-- There are no examples of what a notification payload looks like
-- There is no instruction on how to turn the notification payload into an inquiry

-Once these details have been clarified, validation of the notification workflows will be added to these tests.

 ### Future Details

 The PAS IG places additional requirements on servers that are not currently tested by this test kit, including